THE 2014 CERTIFICATES OF ENTITLEMENT HAVE BEEN MAILED OUT

-It is extremely important that retirees/beneficiaries sign and complete the bar-coded 2013 CE and return it to the UNJSPF.
-If no duly completed 2013 CE has reached the Fund by 30 April 2014, the subsequent benefit payment may be suspended.
+It is extremely important that retirees/beneficiaries sign and complete the bar-coded 2014 CE and return it to the UNJSPF.
+Otherwise, a second bar-coded CE will be dispatched at the end of January 2015 to all those beneficiaries for whom the Fund's CE tracker did not record a returned (bar-coded) 2014 CE.
+If no duly completed 2014 CE has reached the Fund by 30 April 2015, the subsequent benefit payment may be suspended.
 In that case, your benefit would be reinstated retroactively upon receipt by the Fund of the necessary and duly completed documentation.

-Should you NOT have received the 2013 CE by mid-March 2014, you may consider sending a letter to the Fund, carrying your names, your official address, your retirement number(s), the date and your ORIGINAL signature.
-Such letter would be scanned to your file to alert the Fund of the situation and to allow the Fund to take action to prevent a potential future suspension in case of non-receipt of your CE by end of April 2014.
-However, to fulfill audit requirements, the Fund still requires that you return the duly signed and completed bar-coded 2013 CE before end of April 2014; therefore, an according follow-up would be done by the Fund for cases where the Fund receives such letters.
+Should you NOT have received the 2014 CE by the end of February 2015, you may consider sending a letter to the Fund, carrying your names, your official address, your retirement number(s), the date and your ORIGINAL signature.
+Such letter would be scanned to your file to alert the Fund of the situation and to allow the Fund to take action to prevent a potential future suspension in case of non-receipt of your CE by end of April 2015.
+However, to fulfill audit requirements, the Fund still requires that you return the duly signed and completed bar-coded 2014 CE before end of April 2015; therefore, an according follow-up would be done by the Fund for cases where the Fund receives such letters.